Python-BI-2023/HW4_Functions2/HW4_Grigoriants/README.md

 `protein_tools.py` is an open-source program that facilitates working with protein sequences.

 ## Usage
-The programm is based on `run_protein_tools` function that takes the list of **one-letter amino acid sequences** (not only), a name of procedure and a relevant argument.
+The programm is based on `run_protein_tools` function that takes the list of **one-letter amino acid sequences**,  a name of procedure and a relevant argument.
 If you have three-letter amino acids sequences you could convert them by using `three_one_letter_code` procedure in advance.
-Before using this procedure, check the *Options* and *Examples*.
+Please convert your three-letter coded sequences with `three_one_letter_code` procedure before using any other procedures on them.

 To start with the program run the following command: